Car Insurance Deductibles

 What happens if your deductible is more than the cost to repair your car?

 Your insurance won’t pay for car repairs until your deductible is met.
 If your deductible is $1,000 and repairs will only cost $750, your insurance won’t pay for anything.
-In this case, there’s no need for you to make a claim.
+In this case, there’s no need for you to file a car insurance claim.

 Free Auto Insurance Comparison